pftmclub/BaiGfe-EX/README.md

 - LITE BLOCKLIST (keep GFE / Drivers Update working) : (as of 04/17/2020 - GFE 3.20.3.63)

+    might break Game List for now, use the full blocklist if it does

 `0.0.0.0 ls.dtrace.nvidia.com`
 `0.0.0.0 telemetry.gfe.nvidia.com`